Toddlers are mesmerizing and entranced by sounds of a pounding

 not too much can be made of it.
 We do not want to use the cleaning activity

-as a reward for mistakes, nor do we want to make cleaning seem like
+as a reward for mistakes, nor would I want to make cleaning seem like

 punishment.